serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ```

 Note that the error happens where there is a call to `printMe` function.
 If
-there is no call to the function, the error won't be there. ( overlapping
+there is no call to the function, the error won't be there. (overlapping
 instance error is triggered by a function call, and not by an instance
 declaration.
 You can put all kinds of overlapping instances in your code, and
 GHC won't bat an eye until you try to call a method in the respective
 typeclass)

 Let us see what happens in the call site `printMe (5 ::Int)`.
 We have two
 matching instances in scope.
-The general instance for `Printable a`, and an
+The general instance, `Printable a`, and an
 specific instance for `Int`.
 We call it a 'general instance' because it can
-match any type, while the instance for `Int` can only specifically match the
+match any type, while the instance for `Int` can only match the `Int` type.
-`Int` type.

 Here GHC chooses to throw an error, rather than go with the more specific `Int`
 instance.
 This behavior could help the programmer to not accidentally override a
-general instance.
+general instance by mistake.
 It is easy to spot when both instances are in the same
 module, but what if the general instance is in another module, or in a
 different package.
 Silently overriding an existing instance, or not being
-aware of an existing instance could break the program in subtle ways.
+aware of an existing instance while adding a new one could break the program in subtle ways.

 ### The Fix